Moving to Spain

 Mark Wilkins is a man whose opinions I value and whose articles are always thought-provoking.
-This was written in January 2008 and, even a few years, on he raises many valid points, I believe.
+This was written in January 2008 and, even many years on, he raises many valid points, I believe.

 New Year – Are You Ready For A New Lifestyle?

 Please note that the information provided in this article is of a general interest nature and intended as a basic outline only.
 It is not intended as any substitute for detailed legal or other professional advice specific to the reader’s circumstances.
 Nothing contained in this article should be seen or taken as the writer or publisher providing legal or financial advice.

 Firstly, a New Year’s resolution – repeat after me ‘I must not state the patently obvious’.
 Oops, here I go breaking that one – hope the one that involves a daily exercise regime and a detox last longer!

 The property market in Spain has changed. .